WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

     | ----------------------------| ------- |
     | HealerStatuses.HPACK_EXISTS | HealerStatuses.HAS_HPACK |

-2. Use a healthpack on the closest, active ally battler who's health is less than half their maximum health.
+2. Use a healthpack on the closest, active ally battler whose health is less than half their maximum health.
 The battler's should be selected from the pool of battlers in the scene.

     | Preconditions               | Effects |
     | ----------------------------| ------------------- |